Knowledge Hub

 For refugees and internally displaced people (IDP) across the world, gardening isn’t just a way to pass the time - it is a means of survival.

-We are currently living in the world’s largest refugee crisis on record, with more than 26 million people living away from home in host communities according to the United Nations High Commissioner for Refugees (UNHCR).
-For many IDPs or refugees, arriving at a camp is only the start of a difficult journey, trying to rebuild their lives in cramped shelters, often in harsh, unforgiving environments with poor sanitation, poor quality food and scarce opportunities to earn a living.
+For many internally displaced people (IDP) or refugees, arriving at a camp is only the start of a difficult journey, trying to rebuild their lives in cramped shelters, often in harsh, unforgiving environments with poor sanitation, poor quality food and scarce opportunities to earn a living.

 Our work with refugees and IDPs spans a number of areas, including water, sanitation and hygiene, shelter, and hunger and nutrition.
 Vegetable gardens are one of the ways we work towards combatting malnutrition in refugee camps.
 These gardens allow people to diversify their diets and improve the quality of their food, as well as with promoting other social benefits such as women’s empowerment and income generation.